Decoding the Projective Transverse Field Ising Model: Proof of the Maximum Likelihood Decoder

 \section{Proof of the Maximum Likelihood Decoder}

-We will prove that the maximum likelihood decoder introduced in \cref{sec:MLD}, for which we assumed the system to be entirely classical with bit flips instead of error measurements, deserves its name also in the quantum mechanical system.
+We will prove that the MLD introduced in \cref{sec:MLD}, for which we assumed the system to be entirely classical with bit flips instead of error measurements, deserves its name also in the quantum mechanical system.
 Thus we will prove that the decoder yields the most likely quantum mechanical spin configuration and therefore gives us the best probability of decoding the system that can be achieved.